JSpiner/SafeExecutor/README.md

 }
 ```

-But there is still proglems.
+But there are still proglems.
 1. If first `setText` fails, the rest is not executed.
 2. You can use `try-catch` on every line.
 But it is uncomfortable.